Power of two

-Powers of two with non-negative exponents are integers: 2^{0} = 1, 2^{1} = 2, and 2^{n} is two multiplied by itself n times.
+Powers of two with non-negative exponents are integers: 2^{0} = 1, 2^{1} = 2, and 2^{n} is n 2s multiplied together.
 The first ten powers of 2 for non-negative values of n are:

 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, ...

 By comparison, powers of two with negative exponents are fractions: for positive integer n, 2^{−n} is one half multiplied by itself n times.
 Thus the first few negative powers of 2 are 1/2, 1/4, 1/8, 1/16, etc. Sometimes these are called inverse powers of two because each is the multiplicative inverse of a positive power of two.

-Base of the binary numeral system

-Because two is the base of the binary numeral system, powers of two are common in computer science.
-Written in binary, a power of two always has the form 100...000 or 0.00...001, just like a power of 10 in the decimal system.

 Computer science

+Most computers use a binary (base two) representation of numbers, a number system in which each place represents a power of 2, and the only possible binary digits ("bits") are 0 and 1.
+Powers of two are thus ubiquitous in computing and computer science.
+Written in binary, a power of two always has the form 100...000 or 0.00...001, like a power of 10 in the decimal (base ten) system.
+Just as a decimal number can be multiplied by a power of ten by adding zeros or moving the decimal point, a binary number can be multiplied by a power of two using bit shifting (moving all of the bits a certain number of places to the left or right), one of the fastest available arithmetical operations.

-Two to the power of n, written as 2^{n}, is the number of values in which the bits in a binary word of length n can be set, where each bit is either of two values.
+Two to the nth power is the number of values in which the bits in a binary word of length n can be set.
 A word, interpreted as representing an integer in a range starting at zero, referred to as an "unsigned integer", can represent values from 0 (000...000_{2}) to 2^{n} − 1 (111...111_{2}) inclusively.
 An alternative representation, referred to as a signed integer, allows values that can be positive, negative and zero; see Signed number representations.

-Either way, one less than a power of two is often the upper bound of an integer in binary computers.
+One less than a power of two is often the upper bound of an integer in binary computers.
 As a consequence, numbers of this form show up frequently in computer software.
 As an example, a video game running on an 8-bit system might limit the score or the number of items the player can hold to 255—the result of using a byte, which is 8 bits long, to store the number, allowing the representation of 256 distinct values from 0 to 2^{8} − 1 = 255.
 For example, in the original Legend of Zelda the main character was limited to carrying 255 rupees (the currency of the game) at any given time, and the video game Pac-Man famously has a kill screen at level 256.